-- Quotation regarding money troubles is take from “A bill-discounter’s claim”, as above.
+- Quotation regarding money troubles is taken from “A bill-discounter’s claim”, as above.
 Date of departure of Garonne is taken from an advertisement on page 2 of the 30 November 1878 Birmingham Daily Post The date of its arrival in Sydney and the fact that Mr V Kesterton was on the passenger list are taken from New South Wales, Australia, Unassisted Immigrant Passenger Lists, 1826-1922 (document provided by Sue, a family historian who uses Ancestry under the name of gsdsd1).

 - All of Sue’s research is collected on the Vade Thomas Kesterton page of the Quick/Hamilton/Piper family tree on Ancestry.
 Frustratingly, neither Sue nor I have managed to definitively confirm that Vade Thomas Kesterton of Croydon was the same Vade Thomas Kesterton who Sue’s records refer to, but the unusual name leaves little room for doubt.